upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 # Special Form and Item Exclusions for CFRU/DPE

-Status: settings/serialization and species-pool filtering are connected for the intended Mega, Gigantamax, regional-form, and evolutionary-relative semantics for CFRU/DPE Gen9 BPRE.
-Item-pool filtering, GUI controls, and ROM-facing metadata audits remain follow-up work.
+Status: settings/serialization, species-pool filtering, and mechanic item-pool filtering are connected for the intended Mega, Gigantamax, regional-form, evolutionary-relative, and mirrored item-exclusion semantics for CFRU/DPE Gen9 BPRE.
+GUI controls and ROM-facing metadata audits remain follow-up work.

 Codex did not run, copy, generate, modify, or inspect ROMs for this note.